Leo Tolstoy was one of the world’s pre-eminent writers becoming famous through his epic novels War and Peace and Anna Karenina.

 In 1862 he married Sofia Andreyevna Behrs, 16 years his younger.
 This marriage provided a degree of stability out of which Tolstoy wrote his great epics War and Peace and the novel Anna Karenina.

 War and Peace is breathtaking in its scope, realism and sense of history.
-Some characters were real historical people, others were invented.
-It tells a narrative of the Napoleonic wars against the backdrop of two families.
+Some characters were real historical people; others were invented.
+It tells a narrative of two families set against the backdrop of the Napoleonic Wars.
 Tolstoy never saw it as a novel but an epic.
-It suggest the necessity of making the best of life, whatever your situation.
+Amongst other themes, it suggests the necessity of making the best of life, whatever your situation.

 “Seize the moments of happiness, love and be loved!
 That is the only reality in the world, all else is folly.
 It is the one thing we are interested in here.”